Our Eighth Featured Libation of the World Comes from Lovely Portugal

 One of our favorite places in Portugal was the walled city of Obidos.
 Check out our blog post-Obidos: Portugal Perfection.

-Though you can find an extensive collection of Ports back in your home country, the specific one you enjoyed during tastings in Portugal will not likely be there.
-Especially ones with limited production.
-Any exceptional ones you enjoy, you should purchase when in Portugal.
+Though you can find an extensive collection of Ports back in your home country, the specific one you enjoyed during tastings in Portugal will not likely be there, especially ones with limited production.
+You should purchase any exceptional ones you enjoy when in Portugal.
 One of our regrets was not purchasing more.

 Purchasing Port at Home

-We found a site called Wine-Searcher.com which will search online sources worldwide for any wine, beer, and spirits.
+We found a site called Wine-Searcher.com, which will search online sources worldwide for any wine, beer, or spirit.
 They have an extensive Port collection online.
-They will ship to your home if your state allows it.
+If your state allows it, they will ship to your home.

-May we suggest a couple of recipes to expand your Port experience?
+May we Suggest a Few of Recipes to Expand your Port Experience?

 Refreshing and Tangy